osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ### Example

-Adds a health configuration with a client secret string as follows,
+Add a health configuration with a client secret value `<clientsecret>`:

 ```code
 [